 - a section is allocatable

 - d section is a GNU MBIND section

 - e section is excluded from executable and shared library.

+- section references a symbol defined in another section (the linked-to section) in the same file.

 - w section is writable

 - x section is executable

 - M section is mergeable

 - S section contains zero terminated strings

 - g section is a member of a section group

 - T section is used for thread-local-storage

 - ? section is a member of the previously-current section's group, if any